garydossantos87/MarvelComics/README.md

 ## **Missing Features / Under Construction**

-- **Character Details:** These sections are still under construction.
-The logic to fetch and display detailed character information.
+- **Comic List Pagination:** The pagination functionality in the comic list is currently missing and needs to be implemented.
 - **Unit Tests:** Additional unit tests are needed for services and view models.
 - **UI Components:** Some parts of the UI are still missing or need refinement.